 We are proud of the wide-ranging Community Service initiatives to get involved in, in Sixth Form.
-These include the SHINE programme and Cool to be Clever - both of which are nationally recognised partnership initiatives to raise attainment and aspiration amongst pupils from Sheffield-based state primary schools.
+These include the SHINE programme and Cool to be Clever - both of which are nationally recognised outreach initiatives to raise attainment and aspiration amongst pupils from Sheffield-based state primary schools.
+All Sixth Form students also complete at least 20 hours of voluntary work within the local community during the academic year, and most undertake more than this.